She doesn’t do a lot of interviews. TMZ keeps reaching out. She ignores them.

 “Auburn — I know they have my back and they’re my family at the end of the day.”

-Ashley Salter didn’t say “bye” when we hung up, she said “War Damn.”
+Ashley Salter didn’t say “bye” when we hung up.
+She said “War Damn.”
 Onion Girl is an Auburn girl.
 Her family is an Auburn family.
-Her grandfather went to AU.
-Her brother attends AU.
+Her grandfather went to Auburn.
+Her brother attends Auburn.
 Her dad graduated in ‘84 and hates Bama with the best of them.
 They tailgate at the official alumni tent.
-They’re pretty hardcore about it (Ashley actually posed for a Plainsman photo spread on gameday fashion her sophomore year.)
+They’re pretty hardcore about it.
 She gets back when she can.

 Those four years on the Plains (2008-2012) were the best times of her life.